peasejay/sublimetext_banister/README.md

     == fen_wer_15 66 ==

-The above markup indictes that the following section should be identified using an id of `fen_wer_15` (which literally maps to the identified page 15 of the printed Nek) in the rendered HTML markup.
+The above markup indicates that the following section should be identified using an id of `fen_wer_15` (which literally maps to the identified page 15 of the printed Nek) in the rendered HTML markup.
 This is useful for placing the rendered text block in the context of a larger document.
 The second argument identifies the target line character count for the text blocks that follow.

 #### Paragraphs